Fish Island, the Gem in the East End of London

 Bow, Tower Hamlets

-The Arrival of the North London Railway East-West Branch came in the 1850s and 1860s.
+The North London Railway East-West Branch came in the 1850s and 1860s.
 1903 saw an upgrade of Old Ford with a double Lock.
-Kentish Ragstone lined the edge of the canal from Hackney Wick to Old Ford which locals then called “The Island “and later “Fish Island” possibly because of the names of the other roads around there Roach, a type of fish, Beachy road.
+Kentish Ragstone lined the edge of the canal from Hackney Wick to Old Ford which locals then called “The Island “and later “Fish Island” possibly because of the names of the other roads around their Roach, a type of fish, Beachy road.
 Many of the roads got bombed during WW2

 The Reason its described as an Island is that it is surrounded by the River Lee Navigation, the River Lea, the London Overground railway, the Blackwall Tunnel approach A12.
 Part of this Island contains buildings from the Industrial Revolution, Victorian era.
 1870s Maps show the industrial buildings.